Shimba

 Hills National Park vegetation

-the water springs/rivers of the hills.
-Large rainforests
+of the hills.
+Large rainforests are surrounding the

 They